Alexankharin/YTLDR/README.md

 3. Click "Load unpacked" and select this folder

 ## Usage
+- Open a YouTube video and click the extension icon to open the popup
+- The YouTube URL field will autofill if you're on a video page
+- Select your model, adjust font size, and click "Summarize" to generate or view a cached summary
+- Use the toggle to show/hide the on-page "Generate Summary" button
-- Hover over any YouTube video thumbnail to see a summary popup.
+- You can also right-click on video thumbnails for a context menu summary

 ## Development
 - Edit `content.js` for main logic
-- Edit `popup.html` for extension popup
+- Edit `popup.html` and `popup.js` for extension popup
 - Edit `style.css` for popup styles

 ## Local LLM Summarization
-This extension requires a local LLM server running at `http://localhost:5000/summarize` that accepts POST requests with `{ text: <subtitles> }` and returns `{ summary: <summary> }`.
+This extension requires a local Ollama server running at `http://localhost:11434` that accepts POST requests to `/api/generate` with `{ model, prompt }` and returns `{ response }`.

 Subtitles are fetched from YouTube (if available) and sent to the local LLM for summarization.
 If no subtitles are found, a message is shown instead.

 ---

 This is an MVP.
-Summaries are currently placeholders.
+Summaries are generated live and cached per video/model.
+UI and features are evolving rapidly.